copygirl/WearableBackpacks/README.md

   ![](docs/picture_3.png)

 - **Configuration Nation**
-  One aim of **WB** is to be incredibly configurable, allowing backpacks to be balanced, whether they're used in a personal hand-picked pack, a huge kitchen sink modpack or a deadly hardcore-massacre-of-doom experience with sprinkles on top.
+  Not sure if **WB** will fit your play style?
+Don't worry!
+This mod is meant to be incredibly configurable with its [easy-to-use ingame config menu][CONF].
+This allows backpacks to be balanced, regardless of whether they're used in a personal hand-picked pack, a huge kitchen sink modpack or a deadly hardcore-massacre-of-doom experience with sprinkles on top.

 ## Usage